 Food items such as broccoli, cabbage, brussel sprouts, onions and garlic can really stink up a cooler.
-Foods that ferment emit hydrogen sulfide, also known as sulfur, gives them that horrific gagging odor.
+Foods that ferment emit hydrogen sulfide, also known as sulfur, are what gives them that horrific gagging odor.

 So, even if you store food containing those ingredients in sealed containers or plastic bags, your ice chest will still absorb odors.

-Though you may not pack them as ingredients, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.
+And, though you may not pack them as ingredients, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.

-How to stop odors before they start
+How to stop odors in your cooler before they start